turingschool/curriculum/source/topics/cli.markdown

 That fixes it.

-Now fix the `bin/hello.sh` file so that it has the executable bit, and try running it.

-That probably works, even without the shebang to tell it how to run it.
-That said, it kind of works by accident, and it's good form to tell it where to find the `bash` program to run it with.
+It's good form to tell to tell the computer where to find the program to run a script with.

+Now let's do the same thing to our bash script 'hello.sh` and change that file to be executable (reminder, 700 is the code that can turn executable on).

-If you're not sure where `bash` lives, you can use `which` to find out:
+If you’re not sure where bash lives, you can use which to find out:

-{% terminal %}
-$ which bash
+{% terminal %} $ which bash
-/bin/bash
-{% endterminal %}
+/bin/bash {% endterminal %}

-Add `#!/bin/bash` to the top of the script.
+Add `#!/bin/bash` to the top of the script `hello.sh` script.

 ## PATH

-Now that we've set the executable bit and used shebang to identify the program that should be used to run the file, we can run it by just calling the path to the file.
+Now that we've set the executable bit and used shebang to identify the programs that should be used to run the files, we can run them by just calling the path to the file.

-That has limitations.
+**That has limitations.**

 First of all, you need to remember the full path, and that's a pain.

 Second of all, if you happen to be in the same directory as the script, you